cityofaustin/hack-austin/README.md

 # Hack Austin
 Data enthusiasts, developers, designers, analysts, data scientists, and data engineers are invited to tackle health and safety challenges for the City of Austin.
-The civic and data driven hackathon is part of the City Council’s strategic planning process.
+Hack Austin, a civic and data driven hackathon is part of the City Council’s strategic planning process.

 The City of Austin strives to create a complete community where every Austinite has choices at every stage of life that allows the City to experience and contribute to all of the following strategic outcomes:
 - #### Economic Opportunity and Affordability: Having economic opportunities and resources that enable us to thrive in our community.